NexPlayer/iOS-SDK/advanced.md

 #### - (NSString∗) infoAsMultiLineString

-Formats the media stream information as a multi-line string that can be displayed to the user or logged for diagnosticinformation.
+Formats the media stream information as a multi-line string that can be displayed to the user or logged for diagnostic information.

 The string includes all of the details included in NXMediaStreamInfo.